Coronavirus fallout: Cruising into the unknown | DW | 06.07.2020

 Ukrainian cruise entertainer Ivan Lytvynenko was one of the thousands trapped aboard the German ship, MV Artania, off Australia, when the virus broke out.
 It led to evacuations and deaths.
 His main concern was the lack of medical equipment on board.
 "The ships don't have laboratories, to carry out tests.
 That's something they'll have to think about,' he told me.

-At least the big cruise operators score well when it comes to providing disinfectant on board to clean your hands.
-Whereas the rest of the world (except for parts of Asia) has only just started installing disinfectant dispensers, they have been a mainstay in front of restaurants on cruise liners for years now.
+At least the big cruise operators scored well when it came to providing disinfectant on board to clean your hands.
+Whereas the rest of the world (except for parts of Asia) only just started installing disinfectant dispensers, they have been a mainstay in front of restaurants on cruise liners for years now.
 That is because they have had to deal with all sorts of outbreaks before: measles, chickenpox, salmonella, E. coli and the dreaded norovirus.

 My holiday from hell